5jt/dyalog-cookbook/manuscript/00_toc.md

 > Discuss the pros and cons of both native GUI and the HTML5/JavaScript approach.

-> Explain how important it is to separate business logic from UI not only for making it easier to exchange one UI by another but also for making it easier (or even possible) to implement test cases for the business logic.
+> Explain how important it is to separate business logic from UI:

+> * It is then much easier to exchange one UI by another
+> * It is also easier (or possible at all) to implement test cases for the business logic.

 > Discuss why testing the UI as such is often not exactly a brilliant idea, and what exceptions there are and why.